nisha-kaushal/PCOS/README.md

 Correlation of Features of Interest Among All Participants <br>
 ![image](https://github.com/nisha-kaushal/PCOS/assets/100887571/ca1a78f8-4817-4512-8222-e331c1341d2b) <br>

 In the above 3 correlations matrices, there appears to be no strong correlations between features, except for a positive correlation between I beta-HCG and II beta-HCG.
 There is also a slightly positive correlation  in those with PCOS, between BMI and the FSH/LH ratio.
 This may be due to the smaller amount of data within each subset (with PCOS vs. no PCOS).
+Among all participants, there seems to be a slight positive correlation between AMH (anti-mullerian hormone) and PCOS, as well as BMI and PCOS.

 Correlation of All Features Among All Participants <br>
 ![image](https://github.com/nisha-kaushal/PCOS/assets/100887571/b9c1fe94-a965-4651-b874-900c9074af63) <br>
+Based on the coloring alone, I can already tell that I will be able to make better insights with the entire dataframe being taken into account.
+The first distinct purple (positive correlation) pattern that can be seen is the sqaure towards the bottom right of the matrix.
+These positively-correlated features include the following (note that they are all binary): weight gain (y/n), hair growth (y/n), skin darkening (y/n), hair loss (y/n), pimples (y/n), and fast food (y/n).
+These binary features are also positively correlated with PCOS, and have the highest correlation with PCOS out of all of the features.
+Why could this be?
+These binary features (aside from fast food) are all commonly correlated with each other, with the underlying cause being testosterone and insulin resistance, which is common in those with PCOS.
+Fast food can aggrevate these features, especially when eaten on a regular basis. <br>
+Another interesting correlation to note is the highly positive correlation between FSH and the FSH/LH ratio.
+While there is a highly positive correlation between the two, there is a correlation value closer to 0 (no detectable correlation) between the FSH/LH ratio and LH.
+Why could this be?
+In many with PCOS, it is common to see a high LH value.
+Because our data contains data for both patients with PCOS and patients without PCOS, it is possible that there is a mix of LH values that can make the correlations less noticable.

 Classifiers Accuracy Outputs with Different Testing Sizes <br>
 ![image](https://github.com/nisha-kaushal/PCOS/assets/100887571/d5dae979-f3d8-4915-9301-6416f735e682) <br>